a-karma/Bogor_Workshop/DAY_3/Session2.md

 > 3. The substitution model (`-m`) - if you omit this option iqtree runs an automatic model test.
 But it can take a while so we will specify this.
 > 4. The output file prefix (`-pre`)

+The theory behind substitutions model in phylogenetics is beyond the scope of this tutorial.
+We'd be happy to discuss this with you in the classroom if you are interested - you can also check this wikipedia page for more information: https://en.wikipedia.org/wiki/Substitution_model

 So the command is:
 ```sh
 iqtree -s babirusa_panel.min4.phy -st DNA -pre babirusa_panel_tree1 -m GTR+ASC
 ```

 This should actually throw up an error and generate a new file for us.
-This is because `+ASC` model is specifiying the ascertainment bias correction, which is appropriate for SNP data.
-However there are invarible sites in the panel.
+This is because `+ASC` model is specifying the ascertainment bias correction, which is appropriate for SNP data. ###LF COMMENT: WHY?### However there are invariable sites in the panel.
 The output file generated only contains variable sites.

 > `Exercise two`
 >